 CHOUX DOUGH:

 Start by heating butter, water, milk, salt and sugar over the stove.
-Once simmering, turn down heat and add the flour.
-The flour will immediately begin cooking.
-Stir it vigorously for 1-2 minutes.
-Make sure to keep the heat low as you do this to avoid burning but allow moisture to be released.
+Once boiling immediately add the flour and stir vigorously for 1-2 minutes.
+Keep the heat on (I try to keep it around medium) so additional moisture can be released as the flour cooks.

-Once the flour is fully incorporated and the dough has been heated over low heat for 1-2 minutes turn off heat and let the dough cool.
+Once the flour is fully incorporated and the dough has been cooked for 1-2 minutes turn off heat and let the dough cool.
 This step is very important as you can cook the eggs if added to soon.
 Once the dough reaches 125-135F begin adding the eggs one at a time.
-Each egg needs to be fully mixed in before the next is added.
+Each egg needs to be fully mixed in before adding the next one.

 ADD EGGS:

-When using medium eggs you will need 5 eggs.
-If using large or XL (costco eggs) you will only need 4.
+When using medium eggs you will most likely need 5 eggs.
+If using large or XL (Costco eggs) you will only need 4.

-This important to follow as too many eggs will make the dough too soft.
-It will not hold its shape and you risk too much moisture being retained during baking which can contribute to the shells collapsing.
+This is important to follow as too many eggs will make the dough too soft.
+It will not hold its shape and you risk too much moisture being retained during baking which can contribute to the shells collapsing, deflating after baking or the shell becoming to dark before it is done baking.

 Once the eggs are all incorporated, pour into a piping bag fitted with a large star tip.